pologovaa/eclipse-wiki/Home.md

 * Ability to create C/C++ projects using the ARC elf32 cross-compilation toolchain
 * Configuration of toolchain parameters per project
-* Configuration of individual options (such as preprocessor, optimization, warnings, libraries, and debugging levels) for each toolchain component:
+* Configuration of individual options (such as preprocessor, optimization,
+* warnings, libraries, and debugging levels) for each toolchain component:
-	+ arc-elf32-gcc
-	+ arc-elf32-gdb
+	+ GCC Compiler
-	+ arc-elf32-as
+	+ GDB Debugger
-	+ arc-elf32-size
+	+ GAS assembler
+	+ Size binutils utility, etc.
 * Configuration of debug and run configurations for EM Starter Kit and AXS10x using OpenOCD.
-* Configuration of debug and run configurations for supported FPGA Development Systems and debug probes (Digilent HS1 or Ashling Opella-XD).
+* Configuration of debug and run configurations for supported FPGA Development Systems and debug probes (Digilent HS1/HS2 or Ashling Opella-XD).
 * GDB-based debugging using **Debug** perspective providing detailed debug information (including breakpoints, variables, registers, and disassembly)